Living in Arundel

 Is Arundel a good place to live?

-What schools are in Arundel?
+What are the schools in Arundel like?

-What is the transport like in Arundel?
+What is the average house price in Arundel?

 Where does this data come from?